 - Planned Gifts & Matching Gifts

 Milwaukee, Wisconsin 53209-2268

 Please make your check payable to the Christ Child Society – Milwaukee Chapter.

-Questions regarding establishing a Legacy or trust should be addressed to the Fundraising Director.
+Address questions regarding establishing a Legacy or trust to the Fundraising Director.
 Her telephone number is 414-313-0232.

 The Christ Child Society – Milwaukee Chapter is a 501(c)(3) non-profit organization.
 All donations are tax deductible as defined by law.